-Unruly Gardening was originally started by a Gen Z whippersnapper who likes to write and garden, but eventually turned into a family project, spearheaded by her mom (The Nerdy Farm Wife) with contributions from other family members at times.
+Unruly Gardening was originally started by a Gen Z whippersnapper who likes to write and garden, but eventually turned into a family project, with article and photo contributions from multiple kinfolk.

 This site is our family’s platform to share the growing, foraging, and making stuff that we love to do!

-We grow on, forage, and are able to roam about 100 acres of land in zone 7 USA.
+We grow on, forage, and roam about 100 acres of land in zone 7 USA, Appalachian Mountain range.
 Our landscape features a considerable amount of red clay, regular rabbit and deer raiders, and a lot of lemon balm no one can quite manage to get rid of.

 The land it resides on features a wide array of micro-climates, from creek beds to full woods to open fields.